Vincent Wants to Sea: Production

 Vincent Wants to Sea is based on the screenplay written by lead actor Florian David Fitz.
 Fitz first witnessed a teacher afflicted with Tourette's Syndrome while studying drama at the Boston Conservatory.
-Fitz came up with the idea of this film after seeing a TV report covering a man with Tourette's Syndrome, Christian Hempel.
+Fitz came up with the idea of this film after seeing a TV report covering a man with Tourette's syndrome, Christian Hempel.
 Fitz says that he was impressed by the positive attitude Hempel displayed towards his illness.
-Fitz asked himself “How about writing a story about someone who has to grow up under these difficult circumstances?
+Fitz asked himself: "How about writing a story about someone who has to grow up under these difficult circumstances?"

 Vincent Wants to Sea was created during Fitz's time at the Munich screenplay workshop, which he applied to in 2008 in hopes of writing something that he might be able to star in.
 Viola Jäger and Harald Kügler from Olga-Film in Munich were recruited to produce the comedy.
 The two suggested Ralf Huettner to be the director.
 Ralf Huettner initially had to cancel due to other projects, which soon fell apart due to disagreements.
 Therefore, Huettner was available to work on Vincent Wants to Sea.

 It was not an immediate thought for the screenplay writer, Fitz, to also play the lead role as he had never done something like this before.
 The director, producer and Fitz quickly agreed he would be a good fit.
-Karoline Herfurth was asked to play the lead female role, who suffers from anorexia.
+Karoline Herfurth was asked to play the lead female role, who has anorexia.
 Herfurth's appearance in the movie was achieved with makeup, but in nude scenes, Herfurth was replaced with a body double, someone who actually suffered from anorexia.
 Both Heino Ferch and Katharina Müller-Elmau previously worked with Olga Films and were cast for the roles Robert and Dr. Rose.
-There was only a casting for the role of Alexander, a man who suffers from extreme obsessive compulsive disorder (OCD).
+There was only a casting for the role of Alexander, a man who has extreme obsessive–compulsive disorder (OCD).
 Johannes Allmayer was shortly cast for this role.

 Filming for this production took place from July 28, 2009, through September 15, 2009.
 It took place in multiple areas starting in Munich, Berchtesgaden and in the Allgäu, including the municipality of Oberstdorf.
 In Mangfalltal, scenes were shot in districts of Bruckmühl.
 Filming continued in Italy in the regions of Friuli-Venezia Giulia, Monfalcone and Trieste.
 Some scenes playing on Nebelhorn were shot in the original location as well as in the studio.
 A 360-degree shot showing the three main characters in front of a panorama of the Summit Cross was actually shot in front of a green screen.

 Director Ralf Huettner made changes to the script of Vincent Wants to Sea both during shooting as well as post-production.